8 minute read

 s can be scheduled (even if they barely consume any of their reserved resources).

-In order to improve the user experience, on startup/leader election the provider-local extension submits an empty patch which triggers the “Node webhook” (see below section).
+In order to improve the user experience, on startup/leader election the provider-local extension submits an empty patch which triggers the “node webhook” (see the below section) for the seed cluster.

 The webhook will increase the capacity of the Node